openedx/docs.openedx.org/source/educators/migration_wip/9_video/additional/add_video_to_course.rst

    the "Check" icon will save your changes, the "X" icon will discard them.

-   This name appears as a heading above the video in the LMS, and it identifies the video for you in Insights.
+   This name appears as a heading above the video in the LMS, and it identifies the video for you in reporting and analytics systems.
 If you do not enter a display name, the platform specifies "Video" for you.

 #.
 Locate the **Video URL field**, and then enter the location of your video.
    This is the URL that was created when you uploaded the video to the hosting site.